 We, at Bicycle.MK, put the safety, health and security of travellers at high priority.
-We envision travel with safety and security procedures while providing an authentic and meaningful experience to the traveller across the journey, and in a manner that supports the livelihoods of local people and contributes to sustainable economic growth.
+We envision travel with safety and security procedures while providing an authentic and meaningful experience to the traveller across the journey, and in a manner that supports the livelihoods of local people by enabling sustainable economic growth, and provides nature-based development.

 Cycling remain as most favourable activity and transport among a number of governments and by the World Health Organisation and the Ministry of Health of the Republic of North Macedonia, especially in these times of pandemic.
 However we want to minimise any possibility of spreading SARS-CoV-2 or any other virus and disease on our tours.
 Many safety features are already included in our Standard Operational procedures, however the Coronavirus requests additional measures and further reassurance to travellers about the activities we take to prevent the spread of any disease.
 For this reason we have developed these disease prevention protocols, and in particular in light of the SARS-CoV-2 pandemic.